EvanKepner/mutatest/README.rst

     - Uses ``coverage`` to create only meaningful mutants.
     - Built for efficiency with multiple running modes and random sampling of mutation targets.
     - Flexible enough to run on a whole package or a single file.
-    - Includes a flexible API for custom mutation controls.
+    - Includes an API for custom mutation controls.

 Installation